 BestParking is a leading provider of parking information, pricing, and reservations.
 Parking data is distributed via BestParking.com, BestParking mobile applications, our API, and strategic relationships with Google and Microsoft.
 The service has been featured in the Wall Street Journal, NY Times, NY Daily News, Associated Press, Inc. Magazine, NY Magazine, Boston Globe Magazine, Fox 5 News, CBS News Radio, WNBC, Yahoo.com, MSN.com, MSNBC.com, and numerous other media.

 Gabe is a game designer and engineer based out of San Francisco.
 Coming from a background in tech (Google), architecture (Yale), and real-world games (The Go Game), Gabe specializes in integrating real-world data with gameplay and virtual environments.
-He designed a pioneering series of massively multiplayer games of RISK on college campuses, and his games and playful technology have been featured in sources including the New York Times, the Wall Street Journal, Fox News, Techcrunch, Mashable, and The San Francisco Chronicle.
-His most recent title is Crazy Boat, a facebook game the New York Times Magazine called “enormously compelling.”
-He is currently heading up Meet Gatsby, a mobile service that introduces you to nearby people who share your interests and sparks small-world moments wherever you go.
+He designed a pioneering series of massively multiplayer games of RISK on college campuses, and his games and playful technology have been featured in the New York Times, Wall Street Journal, San Francisco Chronicle, Fox News, Boing Boing and Gizmodo.
+Gabe is currently working on a number of location-aware projects including Meet Gatsby, a mobile service that introduces you to nearby people who share your interests, wherever you go.
 He recently launched Woodcut Maps: hand-crafted wood-inlay maps, individually designed by anyone using an online map interface.